 In my last post, I talked about my fears of social media and our kids online.
 It got me thinking about the internet and technology in general.
-I’m in no way a dinosaur, stuck in the memories of yesteryear when we wrote each other letters by hand and called people up on an actual telephone!
+I’m in no way a dinosaur, stuck in the memories of yesteryear when we wrote each other letters by hand and called people on an actual telephone!

 In fact, I’m really excited about the involvement of the internet and computers in our kids’ lives, learning and futures.
 It’s been a Godsend when it comes to homework – Google has helped me with Ella’s homework on more than one occasion!